slouis5/slouis5/README.md

 - 👋 Hi, I’m Serginau LOUIS
 - 👀 I’m interested in Python programming Language, Datascience, and sowftware development
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning tools for Data Science.
 - 💞️ I’m looking to collaborate on software where I can apply my skills in Statistics
 - 📫 How to reach me: 38114034 - Whatsapp